quarree100/qScope_doc/source/infoscreen.rst

     :align: center
     :alt: [close-up of a green square showing information of one of the selected houses and two graphs with predicted CO2-emissions and energy costs up until the year 2045.]

-The individual data view displayes the information of one selected building.
-In addition to the information in the buildings interaction view, emissoins over time and energy costs per household over time are shown in charts.
+The individual data view displays the information of one selected building.
+In addition to the information in the buildings interaction view, emissions over time and energy costs per household over time are shown in charts.

+.. _infoscreen_individual_data_view:

 Total Data View
 =========================